jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 In this use case we want to idenitfy the lowest latency path for traffic originating from the 10.101.1.0/24 (Amsterdam) destined to 20.0.0.0/24 (Rome).
 We will utilize Arango's shortest path query capabilities and specify latency as our weighted attribute pulled from the meta-data.
 See image below which shows the shortest latency path we expect to be returned by our query.
 > [!NOTE]
-> This query is being performed in the global routing table.
+> The 10.101.1.0/24 and 20.0.0.0/24 prefixes are in the global routing table, which is reflected in the query.

 <img src="/topo_drawings/low-latency-path.png" width="900">